gkara/BattleTank/README.md

 # BattleTank

-Player vs tank AI in simple UE 4 level
+Player vs tank AI in a plain UE4 terrain level.

+From Udemy's: The Unreal Engine Developer Course